fracomp/datascience/README.md

   * The optimal number of features is 24 (24/30) when RFE is applied.
 A linear regression with the most important 24 predictors       produces almost 15% accuracy.
   * The relationship between the variables and the energy consumption of appliances is not well represented by the linear model       since the residuals are not normally distributed.

+PORTFOLIO 3:

+DATA: Generated random data points

+OBJECTIVE: This notebook illustrates the process of K-means clustering by generating some random clusters of data and then showing the iterations of the algorithm as random cluster means are updated.

+CONCLUSION:
+Some of the most interesting findings in the dataset were:

+  * The number of iteration needed to complete the k-means was 7